danstarns/idio-graphql/README.md

 # idio-graphql

-IdioGraphQL is a Node.js framework that enables engineers to effortlessly distribute a GraphQL schema across many files & or communication channels.
+Node.js framework that enables engineers to effortlessly distribute a GraphQL schema across many files & or communication channels.

 ```